vsg-dev/vsgTutorial/2_Foundations/ReaderWriter.md

 ## ReaderWriter

 The vsg::ReaderWriter base class provides the mechanism for implementing support for both native and 3rd party file formats.
-The [Chain of Responsibility Design Pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) is used with each ReaderWriter implementation taking responsibility for whether it can handle reading from or writing to a file or strean.
+The [Chain of Responsibility Design Pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) is used with each ReaderWriter implementation taking responsibility for whether it can handle reading from or writing to a file or stream.
 The ReaderWriter's are invoked by the vsg::read(..)/vsg::write() calls in the order that they appear in the vsg::Options::readerWriters list, and if none can handle the read/write then the built in ReaderWriter's are called as fallback.

-There are three types of each of virtual RaderWriter::read(..) methods that take filename, istream or block of memory as the source to read, and two type of virtual ReaderWrite::write(..) methods that take a filename or ostream to write to.
-A virtual ReaderWrier::getFeatures(..) method provides a way to reporting to applications that read/write features are supported.
+There are three types of each of virtual ReaderWriter::read(..) methods that take filename, istream or a block of memory as the source to read, and two types of virtual ReaderWrite::write(..) methods that take a filename or ostream to write to.
+A virtual ReaderWriter::getFeatures(..) method provides a way to reporting to applications whether read/write features are supported.
 The full public interface to [ReaderWriter](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/io/ReaderWriter.h#L33) is:
 ~~~ cpp
 /// Base class from providing support for reading and/or writing various file formats and IO protocols
 class VSG_DECLSPEC ReaderWriter : public Inherit<Object, ReaderWriter>